-The numbers of fishes joining the divers to play is quite astonishing.
+The number of fishes joining the divers to play is quite astonishing.

-Barracuda (Sphyraena barracuda) and schools of needle fish (Hyporhamphus sp.) may be seen from the south side of the underwater observatory, close by the sea bridge.
+Barracuda (Sphyraena barracuda) and schools of needlefish (Hyporhamphus sp.) may be seen from the south side of the underwater observatory, close to the sea bridge.
 Bluefin trevally (Caranx melamphygus) and unicorn fish (Naso unicornis) are often swimming in the mid-depths of the water.
-Sting rays (Aetobatus narinari) and blacktip sharks (Carcharhinus melanopterus) usually appear in the evening hours where the sea is free from divers and other human spectators.
+Sting rays (Aetobatus narinari) and blacktip sharks (Carcharhinus melanopterus) usually appear in the evening hours when the sea is free from divers and other human spectators.

 Anemone fish (Amphiprion melanous) living symbiotically with sea anemones are seen on the artificial coral shelf located on the northeast side of the observatory.
 Occasionally the males can be seen dutifully protecting the newly laid eggs.

-From the eastside window, you can view the pink anemonefish (Amphiprion perideraion) and damselfish (Chromis viridis) swimming around the artificial coral shelfs mounted by the underwater observatory window.
+From the east side window, you can view the pink anemonefish (Amphiprion perideraion) and damselfish (Chromis Viridis) swimming around the artificial coral shelves mounted by the underwater observatory window.

 From the southeast side of the underwater observatory, you can see the sandstone spreading underneath the artificial coral shelf where turtles and stingrays (Aetobatus narinari) often appear in the late afternoon when the number of divers decreases.